MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/arm-iotcentral-readme.md

 ms.devlang: javascript
 ms.service: iotcentral
 ---
-# Azure IotCentral client library for JavaScript - Version 7.0.0-beta.1
+# Azure IotCentral client library for JavaScript - version 7.0.0-beta.1

 This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure IotCentral client.